partiql/partiql-lang-kotlin/docs/dev/TEST_SCRIPT_SPEC.md

 SQL of each test.
 - `default environment` An element of each `test script`'s runtime state which is an environment to be used by tests that do not explicitly specify an environment.
-- `compile options` A collection of key/value pairs specifying options that affect how \SqlName is compiled.
+- `compile options` A collection of key/value pairs specifying options that affect how PartiQL is compiled.
 - `default compile options` An element of a test script's runtime state which specifies the `compile options` that are used by tests that do not explicitly define their compile options.
 - `session` A collection of key/value pairs used for the interpreter's evaluation session, specifying values such as